Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 Users verify a search response by following these steps:

-1. Verify the VRF proof in `VRFResult.proof` against the requested search key `SearchRequest.search_key` and the claimed VRF output `VRFResult.index`.
+1. Evaluate the VRF proof in `vrf_proof` against the requested search key `SearchRequest.search_key` to obtain the search index.
 2. Evaluate the search proof in `search` according to the steps in
    {{proof-combined-tree}}.
 This will produce a verdict as to whether the search was executed correctly, and also a candidate root value for the tree.
 If it's